Probing orbits of stellar mass objects deep in galactic nuclei with quasi-periodic eruptions: Summary and discussion

 In the $\alpha$ disk model, the disk surface density $\Sigma \propto \dot M_\bullet^{-1}$ and the energy deposited in the SMO-disk collision $\delta E_{\rm SMO}\propto \Sigma$ [Eqs.~(\ref{eq:delta_E_star},\ref{eq:delta_E})] is therefore lower for the higher accretion rate case.
 The thermal luminosity from the accretion disk $L_{\rm disk, bol}\propto \dot M_\bullet$ is higher in the higher accretion case and the dependence is more sensitive for the soft X-ray luminosity $L_{\rm disk, X}$.
 As a result, the QPE is harder to identify from the luminous background in the higher accretion rate case (see \cite{Franchini2023} for the explanation in terms of QPE temperatures and the disk temperature).

-In general, the SMO orbital angular momentum direction is misaligned with the SMBH spin direction and the newly formed disk in a TDE is consequently misaligned.
+The SMO orbit is in general not aligned with the TDE disk.
 The misaligned disk initially precess like a rigid body before settling down to a non-precessing warped disk \cite{Liska2018,Chatterjee2020,Chatterjee2023}.
 In a recently turned-off AGN, the sBHs are preferentially found on the equator of the SMBH.
 As a result, the sBH is expected to be highly inclined with respect to the new TDE disk when the sBH-disk collisions are less energetic [Eq.~(\ref{eq:delta_E})], and QPEs emerge only when the two become nearly aligned and the collisions are sufficiently energetic.
 This scenario works for sBH EMRIs only, where the emergence of QPEs is delayed by the disk alignment timescale, the accurate value of which is not accurately calculated \cite{Stone2012,Franchini2016}. (\checkmark)

 9. \emph{Stability:} during the observations XMM 3-5 (regular phase dubbed in \cite{Miniutti2023}), the QPE occurrence times $T_{\rm sum} :=T_{\rm long} + T_{\rm short}$ are stable with variation rate $\dot T_{\rm sum}$ consistent with zero (see Eq.~(\ref{eq:Tsumdot})).
 The sBH orbital period change rate due to disk crossing turns out to be (Eq.~[\ref{eq:delta_E}]) \be \ee where $T_{\rm obt, 20}:= T_{\rm obt}/20\ {\rm hr}$.
 The orbital change rate is consistent with the observed $\dot{T}_{\rm sum}$.
 The star orbital period change rate is given by \cite{Linial2023c} \be \ee where $m_{\star,\odot} :=m_\star/m_\odot, R_{\star,\odot} :=R_\star/R_\odot$.
 The orbital period change rate is also consistent with the current observation constraint. (\checkmark)